 As many as 7% of adults aged 60 and older suffer from dementia—a decline in memory and other mental abilities that make daily living difficult.

 If you or someone you care for has dementia, knowing about it sooner rather than later will give you time to decide what kind of treatments are available and what kind of future care planning needs to occur.
 It will also allow you to learn about available support and services so that you can make arrangements in advance.
 With support, most people with dementia can live and be cared for at home until their symptoms become severe, and sometimes, even after that happens.
-Knowing early can also allow you to write an advanced directive that explains the kind of care you do and do not want in the future.
+Knowing early can also allow you to write an advance directive that explains the kind of care you do and do not want in the future.
 This legal document helps ensure that your wishes are followed even if you are no longer able to communicate.

 Visit the Alzheimer’s Association's website for a list of 10 possible warning signs of Alzheimer’s.